 The Board of Directors recognizes the importance of ensuring that its members are continuously updated on matters of importance to its oversight of the Company from both an internal and external perspective.
 The Governance and Nominating Committee maintains responsibility for determining issues and subject matter areas that require further education for Board members, whether because of external developments or changes in Company direction.
-During 2022, the Board of Directors received education from Vericel's General Counsel and outside advisors in the areas of cybersecurity, sustainability, and ESG matters.
+During 2023, the Board of Directors received education from Vericel's General Counsel and outside advisors in the areas of cybersecurity and SEC compliance.